vrabczak/HoverAssistant/README.md

 # Helicopter Hover Assistant

 A single-page web application designed to assist helicopter pilots in maintaining precise hover positions using GPS positioning.
-The app displays a visual grid and concentric circles to help pilots keep their aircraft centered on a marked reference point.
+The app displays a visual grid, concentric circles, and an **interactive compass** to help pilots keep their aircraft centered on a marked reference point with selectable heading orientation.

 ## Features

 - **GPS-based positioning** with maximum precision and refresh rate
+- **Interactive compass heading selection** with intuitive drag controls
+- **Day/Night theme system** with automatic detection and manual toggle
 - **Visual grid display** (1-meter scale, 5-meter range)
-- **Concentric circles** (1-meter diameter increments, 5 total)
+- **Concentric circles** (1-meter diameter increments, 4 total + compass ring)
 - **Real-time position indicator** showing current location relative to marked position
+- **Heading-relative navigation** - position display rotates with selected compass heading
+- **Cardinal direction labels** (N/S/E/W) that rotate with compass orientation
 - **Offline capability** - runs as a single HTML file
 - **Mobile-optimized** interface for use on tablets and smartphones
 - **Scalable architecture** for future feature additions